 TESP partners undertake a range of representation activity collectively.
-Recently, TESP Chair Steve Burley, who is director of ECA member-firm Derry Building Services, wrote to the Government to express concern over apprenticeship funding in England.
-In the letter, Mr. Burley raised concern over potential training funding levels available to non-payers of the new ‘apprenticeship levy’ – who are all SMEs.
+Recently, TESP Chair Steve Burley, who is a director of ECA member-firm Derry Building Services, wrote to the Government to express concern over apprenticeship funding in England.
+In the letter, Mr Burley raised concern over potential training funding levels available to non-payers of the new ‘apprenticeship levy’ – who are all SMEs.

 In addition, TESP is working closely with the JIB and the SJIB to ensure the ECS fits the needs of the entire sector, including a suite of new fire and security cards, which link to the trailblazer apprenticeship.
 On behalf of TESP, the JIB runs a free training helpline for employers, apprentices and stakeholders.

 TESP and National Electrotechnical Training (NET) are also collaborating to maintain the rigorous and respected nature of the AM2 and FICA end point assessments.